brucou/react-state-driven/README.md

   - the user or an interfaced system (network, etc.) triggers an event X,
   - that event will be transformed into a machine input (as per `intentSourceFactory`),
   - the machine will, as per its specs, update its extended state and issue command(s)
-  - Issued command will be executed by the `Machine` component, as per `actionExecutorSpecs`
+  - Issued command will be executed by the `Machine` component, as per `commandHandlers`

 Note that we use here the two mentioned React lifecycle hooks, as we are using the [`Flipping`](https://github.com/davidkpiano/flipping) animation library.
 This library exposes a `flip` API which must be used immediately before render (`flipping.read()`), and immediately after render